python-lml/lml/docs/source/tutorial.rst

 In this tutorial, we are going to go through two different ways to build the command line application: **Robot Chef**.
 One is to build it as a single package.
-The other is to build it using lml: one main component with many plugins which is separately installable.
+The other is to build it using lml: one main component with many plugins which are separately installable.
 By comparing the different approaches to build Robot Chef, we could see how lml can be used in practice.